Answers to FAQ

 Outpatient rehabs are not all the same.
 In fact, there are many varieties of outpatient programs.
 Substance use disorders exist on a spectrum, with some requiring more acute care than others.
 For this reason, different outpatient programs are designed to offer different levels of care.
 These distinct outpatient program types meet for different lengths of time, at different frequencies, and offer unique resources, services, and treatment modalities.
 Outpatient rehabs can be grouped into several different types, including:

-- Outpatient programs (OPs).
 Outpatient programs provide the standard care that most people who suffer from substance use disorders need.
 These programs generally meet once a week for a few hours.
 These outpatient rehabs help people develop new coping tools and strategies for dealing with triggers, and they provide support as clients rebuild their lives in the outside world.
-Outpatient programs are generally recommended for people who have recently graduated from a PHP or IOP, but they are also ideal for individuals who require addiction treatment but require a high degree of flexibility.
+Outpatient programs are generally recommended for people who have recently graduated from a PHP or IOP, but they are also ideal for individuals who require substance use treatment but require a high degree of flexibility.

 How Often Does an Outpatient Program Meet?